 Unfortunately, many employers are not informed about California's protections for women for suffer from pregnancy-related medical conditions, including pregnancy-related complications or miscarriages.
 You should not have to educate your employer while dealing with stress, trauma, or grief.
 Here is a cheat sheet to ensure your employer honors your rights during these challenging times.

-If you live in California, you have the right to partially-paid, job-protected leave under the Pregnancy Disability Leave Law.
+While miscarriage is not specifically covered by any California laws, most California employees can take at least some time off if they miscarry.
+California law requires all employers to provide at least three days of paid sick leave, which can be used to heal from a miscarriage, both mentally and physically.
+Californians have the right to partially-paid, job-protected leave under the Pregnancy Disability Leave Law.
 You can use up to four months leave for your "pregnancy-related medical condition," which can include miscarriage and things like postpartum depression, anxiety, or related mental health issues.

 Unfortunately, FMLA/CFRA leave is unpaid and subject to numerous carve-outs (for instance, your employer has to be large enough to qualify, and your employer does not have to give it to you if you have worked fewer than 1,250 hours in the last year).